Georgian Dream is the party in power in Georgia since the last 12 years. Their main message is “Choose Peace, not War”.

 Georgian Dream, however, is confident that it will win a decisive match with Bidzina.

 “We have achieved a historic maximum approval rating due to two main factors.
 First, despite the challenges our country faces, peace is maintained.
-The second is the rapid economic growth in the last three to four years,” stated Irakli Kobakhidze when he presented his political party’s electoral programme on 7th October.
+The second is the rapid economic growth in the last three to four years,” stated Prime Minister Irakli Kobakhidze when he presented his political party’s electoral programme on 7th October.

 Critics point instead to the number Georgians who are heading abroad in search for work.
 According to official statistics 243,000 Georgians emigrated by 2023.